joshuagryphon/plastid/docs/source/glossary.rst

       See :cite:`Rouskin2014` for details.

    crossmap
+      A :term:`mask file` that regions of the genome that give rise to multimapping reads under given alignment criteria.
+Crossmaps may be made using the
+      |crossmap| script

+   indexed file format
+      A file that indexes its own data, enabling readers to selectively load only the portions of data that are needed.
+This substantially saves memory.
+Indexed data formats include `BAM`_, `BigWig`_, `BigBed`_ and `tabix`_-compressed `GTF2`_, `GFF3`_, and `BED`_ files.
+      See :ref:`concepts-data-formats` for further discussion.

    mask file
    mask annotation file
-      A genomic :term:`annotation` that identifies regions of the genome that cannot give rise to uniquely-mapping reads due to repetitive sequence.
+      An :term:`annotation` file that identifies regions of the genome to exclude from analysis, such as repetitive regions.

-      :term:`mask files <mask file>` are functions of genome sequence, read length, and alignment parameters (e.g. the number of mismatches allowed).
-These may be generated from genome sequence using the included :py:mod:`~plastid.bin.crossmap` script.
+      See :doc:`/examples/using_masks` for information on creating and using mask files.

    factory function
       A function that produces functions